zackbouz1/trainning-hangout/README.md

   - [x] Historical Charts: track changes to the state of your project items over time (e.g., the X axis is always time)
   - [ ] User Chart
   - [ ] Team Chart

+z004. what is the maximum number of items that can be included and displayed in a GitHub Project
+  - [ ] 100
+  - [ ] 600
+  - [x] 1200
+  - [ ] 2000

+## GitHub Issues
+z005.In a free GitHub plan, what is the maximum number of people that can be assigned to an issue or PR in a public repository and in a private repository?
+  - [ ] Under the GitHub's free plan, you can assign limited number of assigneds to an issue or PR in a Public repo and up to 10 assignees in a private repo
+  - [x] Issues and pull requests in public repositories, and in private repositories for a paid account, can have up to 10 people assigned.
+Private repositories on the free plan are limited to one person per issue or pull request.
+  - [ ] Under the GitHub's free plan, you can assign up to 100 assigneds to an issue or PR for a Public repo and up to 10 assignee for a private repo
+  - [ ] There is no limit on the number of assignees in the GitHub's free plan

+z005.
+Who can assign Issues and PRs to other GitHubs users?
+  - [ ] Only the repository owner can assign Issues and PRs
+  - [x] Anyone with write access to a repository can assign issues and pull requests.
+  - [ ] Only Contributors and Owners
+  - [ ] Anyone with access to the repository can assign Issues and PRs

 ## Git Commands